claudiacazacu/TVtime/README.md

 - `data/movies.txt`
 - `data/series.txt`

 Each file uses comma-separated values and is loaded at startup by `FileService`.
+All subsequent write operations go to the PostgreSQL database.
+Audit logs are written to `data/audit.csv`.

 ## Academic Context